Leaving British Columbia

-Residents who will be absent from B.C. for six months or more in a calendar year, should contact Health Insurance BC to confirm continued eligibility and discuss options for continued coverage that may be available during an absence.
-Please note: having a residential address does not qualify you as a resident for MSP coverage; you must also be physically present in B.C. for six or more months in a calendar year.
+Residents who will be absent from B.C. for six months or more in a calendar year, need to contact Health Insurance BC to confirm continued eligibility and discuss options for continued MSP coverage that may be available during an absence.

-When you stay outside B.C. longer than the period for which you are entitled to coverage, you will be required to fulfill a waiting period upon return to the province before coverage can be renewed.
+If an individual stays outside B.C. longer than the period for which they were eligible for coverage, they will be required to fulfill a wait period upon re-establishing residence in the province before coverage can be renewed.

-You should be aware that your provincial coverage may not pay for all the health care costs you may incur outside the province, and the difference can be substantial.
+Residents should be aware that their provincial coverage may not pay for all the health care costs incurred outside the province, and the difference can be substantial.
 For example, B.C. pays $75 (Cdn) a day for emergency in-patient hospital care, while the average cost in the U.S. often exceeds $1000 (US) a day, and can be as high as $10,000 (US) a day in intensive care.
-For this reason, you are strongly advised to purchase additional health insurance from a private insurer before you leave the province, whether you are going to another part of Canada or outside the country - even if you plan to be away for only a day.
+For this reason, residents are strongly advised to purchase additional health insurance from a private insurer before leaving the province, whether they are going to another part of Canada or outside the country - even if they plan to be away for only a day.
 See Medical Care Outside B.C. for more information.

 Studying Outside British Columbia

 If you leave B.C. temporarily to attend school or university, you may be eligible for MSP coverage for the duration of your studies, provided you are in full-time attendance at a recognized educational facility.